 An experienced personal injury lawyer can provide individualized legal advice based on your unique circumstances.
 If you are entitled to financial compensation for emotional distress, your lawyer can do what is necessary to seek a favorable recovery on your behalf.

-Find Out If You Have a Claim for Emotional Distress
+Find Out If You Have an Emotional Distress Claim

 It can be difficult to know what constitutes fair compensation after suffering injuries caused by someone else.
 Your principal concern at this time should be physical and mental recovery, not the complexities of a legal matter.

-Colling Gilbert Wright & Carter has extensive experience representing people who have been injured through no fault of their own.
+The personal injury lawyers at Colling Gilbert Wright have extensive experience representing people who have been injured through no fault of their own.
 Our attorneys will fully evaluate the details in your case, including the damages you have suffered, and pursue the full compensation you deserve.

 Are you suffering from emotional distress following a serious accident or other traumatic event in Florida?
-If so, we strongly encourage you to speak with one of our lawyers in confidence.
-Please call (407) 712-7300 to schedule a free, no-obligation consultation with Colling Gilbert Wright & Carter today.
+If so, we strongly encourage you to speak with one of our personal injury lawyers in confidence.
+Please call (407) 712-7300 to schedule a FREE, no-obligation consultation with Colling Gilbert Wright today.